 3) In the physical sciences, scientific statements must make quantitative predictions about observations—they have to combine mathematics and quantitative observations.
 You need both elements.
 If you see something that is pure mathematics and makes no connection to observations, it is not science.
 (Many scientists would argue that string theory falls into this category even though it is developed by many professors.
 Since it makes no predictions about nature, it is not science).

-You cannot determine scientific truth merely by writing beautiful equation in a computer, without looking out the window to compare your theories with nature.
-As the founder of modern plasma physics, Noble Laureate Hannes Alfven wrote ,”The difference between myth and science is the difference between divine inspiration of ‘unaided reason’ (as Bertand Russell puts it) on one hand and theories developed in observational contact with real world on the other.
+You cannot determine scientific truth merely by writing beautiful equations on a computer, without looking out the window to compare your theories with nature.
+As the founder of modern plasma physics, Noble Laureate Hannes Alfven wrote, “The difference between myth and science is the difference between divine inspiration of ‘unaided reason’ (as Bertrand Russell puts it) on one hand and theories developed in observational contact with the real world on the other.
 To try to write a grand cosmological drama necessarily leads to myth.
 To try to let knowledge substitute ignorance in increasingly large regions of space and time is science.”

 But equally, physics in particular is a quantitative science.
 If someone has a grand theory, but does not reduce it to mathematical, quantitative predictions, then it is not scientific.
 Quantities matter a great deal.